baezor/baezor/README.md

 <br />

-- ⌨️ &nbsp;	Coming next: Building my blog with Next.js
+- ⌨️ &nbsp;	Coming next: Building my website on Cloudflare workers.
 - 💬 &nbsp;	Ask me about anything, I am happy to help
 - 💌 &nbsp;	How to reach me: [a@baezor.io](mailto:a@baezor.io)